sarah-antillia/EfficientDet-Breast-Cancer/README.md

 See: https://github.com/google/automl/tree/master/efficientdet<br>

 <h3>5.
-Training Breast-Cancer Model by using the pretrained-model</h3>
+Train Breast-Cancer Model by using the pretrained-model</h3>
 Please change your current directory to <b>./projects/BUSI</b>, and run the following bat file to train Breast-Cancer EfficientDet Model by using the train and valid tfrecords.
 We have just used a parameter "autoaugment_policy=v2" in --hparams to augument the original images in TFRecord dataset.